UMCU-Digital-Health/No_Show/data/dataset_card.md

 - `APP_ID`: string with the identifier of the Appointment
 - `pseudo_id`: string of the hashed patient id
+- `hoofdagenda`: string with the name of the main HiXagenda
 - `specialty_code`: string with the specialty code of the HealthCareService, for this pilot: REV, KAP, SPO, LON
-- `specialty_display`: string with the complete name of the specialty of the HealthCareService, for this pilot: Revalidatie, Algemene pediatrie, Sportgeneeskunde, Longgeneeskunde
 - `soort_consult`: string with consult type, mainly used to filter out phone appointments
 - `start`: datetime in isoformat with the start date of the appointment
 - `end`: datetime in isoformat with the end date of the appointment